|

 3 days ahead of the expiry of the Futures contract |

-So there are a lot of similarities between equity and commodity options while there are some differences as seen in the above table.
-Let's understand two critical differences between equity and commodity options- Devolvement and Moneyness.
+So there are many similarities between equity and commodity options, but also some differences, as the table above shows.
+Let's understand two main differences between equity and commodity options: Devolvement and Moneyness.

 Option Position |